-- Clarify roles and responsibilities.

-- > Check travel, accommodation and catering arrangements.

-- Clarify when duties start and end.

-- > Clarify HC and HP behaviour expectations of the sailors. - Plan the daily schedule/routine. - > Agree outline supervision arrangements. - > Assess sailor issues and plan any mitigation. - Handover medical information and identify any issues which require further education for either the HC or the HP in order to deal with effectively. - > Review emergency contact information. - Clarify financial expectations and expense policy and remuneration for the trip and identify and request any advances that may be necessary.
+- Clarify roles and responsibilities. - > Check travel, accommodation and catering arrangements. - > Clarify when duties start and end. - > Clarify HC and HP behaviour expectations of the sailors. - > Plan the daily schedule/routine. - > Agree outline supervision arrangements. - > Assess sailor issues and plan any mitigation. - Handover medical information and next of kin and identify any issues which require further clarification for either the HC or the HP in order to deal with effectively. - Review emergency contact information. - Clarify financial expectations and expense policy and remuneration for the trip and identify and request any advances that may be necessary.